cloverzrg/cosmos-sdk-java/README_EN.md

 # Cosmos SDK for Java

 The SDK integrates and implement all the functions required by the exchange to access Cosmos (ATOM).
-If you need additional support for other API, please submit an issue
+If you need additional support for other API, please submit an issue.
+0.0.3 support Gaia v7.0.0, but not test yet.
 - Scan chain
 - Address generation and verification
 - Transaction generation, signature, broadcast